 - The vent pipe for heaters should be installed higher than the furnace flue

-- The vet pipe must slope upwards and be free of rust, corrosion and holes.
+- The vent pipe must slope upwards and be free of rust, corrosion, and holes.
 Some jurisdictions require a minimum of 3 fastener screws per joint

 - Copper tubing should not be used with natural gas.
 The additives in natural gas may corrode the copper tubing presenting a serious fire hazard.
 This does not apply to propane

-- Only approved gas lines such as black iron pipe, corrugated stainless steel tubing (csst) or flexible natural gas appliance connectors should be used for natural gas appliances
+- You should use gas lines such as black iron pipe, corrugated stainless steel tubing (CSST), or flexible natural gas appliance connectors.

-- A dirt leg should be installed to trap debris in steel gas lines
+- You should install a dirt leg to trap debris in steel gas lines

 - Water and gas shut off valves close to the heater are recommended